mustafa-abdool/mariokart/README.md

 Final Game --> Mario Kart 1P Game Final.java and run it (must have all the files in the same directory)

+Or, to run the multiplayer version of the game go to:

+Final Game --> Mario Kart 2P Final Version.java

 	Controls:

 	up - up arrow